Toby Green

 Toby Green is a British historian of inequality.
 He is also a professor of Precolonial and Lusophone African History and Culture at King's College, London.
 He obtained his Doctor of Philosophy in African studies at the University of Birmingham.
-He is Chair of the Fontes Historiae Africanae (Sources of African History) Committee of the British Academy, and has extensively published about African early modern history and colonial African slavery, mainly focused on the Atlantic slave trade in West Africa.
+He is chair of the Fontes Historiae Africanae (Sources of African History) Committee of the British Academy, and has extensively published about African early modern history and colonial African slavery, mainly focused on the Atlantic slave trade in West Africa.
 Green's work has been funded by the Arts and Humanities Research Council, the British Library, the European Union, and the Leverhulme Trust.
 In 2017, he was awarded the prestigious Philip Leverhulme Prize for History.
 His work on the history of African and global inequalities has been translated into more than ten languages.

 Green was elected a Fellow of the British Academy in 2024.

 African economic history

-Toby Green's book, A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution, won the 2019 Nayef Al-Rodhan Prize for Global Cultural Understanding.
-The book was also awarded the 2020 Jerry Bentley Prize in World History of the American Historical Association and was the winner of the 2020 Historical Writers’ Association Non-Fiction Crown Award.
-A Fistful of Shells was a finalist for the 2019 LA Times Book prize, and it was also shortlisted for the 2019 Cundill History Prize and the 2020 Wolfson History Prize.
+Green's book A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution won the 2019 Nayef Al-Rodhan Prize for Global Cultural Understanding.
+The book was also awarded the 2020 Jerry Bentley Prize in World History of the American Historical Association and was the winner of the 2020 Historical Writers' Association Non-Fiction Crown Award.
+A Fistful of Shells was a finalist for the 2019 LA Times Book prize, and was shortlisted for the 2019 Cundill History Prize and the 2020 Wolfson History Prize.
 The book was widely reviewed and highly praised in newspapers, magazines, and academic journals.
 One reviewer emphasized how Green "dismantles the racist myth of west African “backwardness”.
 He shows that the inequalities that made the European “scramble for Africa” possible grew out of a catastrophe, the path to which began in the 15th century."

 West Africa and the Transatlantic slave trade

-Toby Green's The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300–1589 explores the history of the rise of the Atlantic slave trade in its very early years in West Africa.
-Covering the region between the River Senegal and Sierra Leone, from the fourteenth century to the sixteenth century, and drawing on a very rich set of written and oral sources in several languages, Green argues that pre-existing European and African social and cultural patterns shaped the development of the transatlantic slave trade.
+Green's The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300–1589 explores the history of the rise of the Atlantic slave trade in its very early years in West Africa.
+Covering the region between the River Senegal and Sierra Leone, from the fourteenth to sixteenth century, and drawing on a very rich set of written and oral sources in several languages, Green argues that pre-existing European and African social and cultural patterns shaped the development of the transatlantic slave trade.

-Toby Green has many other publications on the economic history of global Africa, slavery, the Atlantic slave trade, and the cultural and economic links between the Americas and Africa.
+Green has many other publications on the economic history of global Africa, slavery, the Atlantic slave trade, and the cultural and economic links between the Americas and Africa.